-If your child has a chronic health condition a Student Specific Health Plan is required (such as asthma, diabetes, seizure disorder, food allergy) in addition Rivermont School requires them to have a Standing Allergy / Special Dietary Need form completed and signed by a physician and a parent.
+If your child has a chronic health condition a Student Specific Health Plan is required (such as asthma, diabetes, seizure disorder, food allergy) in addition Rivermont School requires them to have an Action Plan and/or Special Dietary Need form completed and signed by a physician and a parent annually.

-If your child does not have one of these chronic illnesses but requires medication at school, please complete a Parental Consent and Licensed Prescriber Authorization for Administering Medication form (this requires a physician signature).
+If your child does not have one of these chronic illnesses but requires medication at school, please complete a Parental Consent and Licensed Prescriber Authorization for Administering Medication form (this requires a physician signature) annually.
 This form is available at the school.